rezacsedu/cash_liquidity_forecasting/README.md

 ### Standalone forecasting using Prophet model from Darts library
 ### Distributed cash liquidity forecasting with PySpark
 ### Conformal prediciton interval for better uncertanity quantification

-## Pandas vs. PySpark and using PySpark's UDFs vs. Python UDFs
-There are several ways to scale things up as standard Python libraries are not meant with inherent PySPark support.
-Therefore, I considered several factors w.r.t Pandas UDFs vs. Python UDFs.

-### Python UDF vs. PySpark's UDFs
-Together with Apache Spark and Apache Arrow, pandas_udfs use the Pandas library for data manipulation to allow writing more performant UDFs as compared to Python UDFs.
-More advantageously, they also bring the power of the Pandas library and allow its capabilities to be used in PySpark code.
-For a sample aggregation operation on 1M rows, it took 50–55 seconds with Python UDF, whereas pandas_udfs took 40–45 seconds.
-This is 25% improvement in performance in local mode.
-Performance advantage diminishes with smaller data, but this is a good indicator of the performance advantage of pandas_udfs compared to Python UDFs in PySpark.

-### Consideration with pandas_udf
-Generally, pandas_udf is optimized for grouped operations and can leverage vectorized operations, which are faster than row-at-a-time UDFs:

-- **Scalar pandas_udf**: operates element-wise
-- **Grouped map pandas_udf**: it is designed for more complex operations on grouped data.
-- **applyInPandas**: allows for arbitrary operations on grouped data and allows for more complex transformations.
-Hence, it can be more efficient for execution with large datasets.
-Although similar to the grouped map pandas_udf, its efficiency depends on the specific transformation and the context in which it's used.

-The overhead for **applyInPandas** and **pandas_udf** depends on various factors, including the operations' complexity and the data's size.
-Both **applyInPandas** and grouped map **pandas_udf** can have significant overhead if not used carefully and may lead to **Out-Of-Memory (OOM)** errors if the data within a group is too large.
-Therefore, it's essential to ensure that the data can be partitioned into manageable sizes to fit into the memory of the worker nodes.
-While **pandas_udf** and **applyInPandas** are powerful tools in PySpark for working with grouped data, their performance and efficiency can vary greatly depending on the use case.